-This project is made from 4″ quilt blocks that are assembled into the Spinning Wheels design.
-The great thing about it is that the Cricut cuts all those little pieces so you don’t have to.
-You can read more about that in my original post.
-Cut the pieces and then it’s a step by step process of sewing them together two at a time.
-Each Spinning Wheels block has 4 small blocks to make the larger blocks.
+This Riley Blake quilt is made from 4″ quilt blocks that are assembled into the Spinning Wheels design.
+The great thing about this project is that the Cricut Maker cuts all those little pieces for you.
+You can read more about that in part 1 of this series.

-5 Top Tips for the Spinning Wheels Quilt
+5 Tips for the Spinning Wheels Quilt

 2. Press seam allowances toward the darker fabric on each square.
 This way the seam allowance doesn’t show behind the white pieces.